Updated July 23, 2019

 A contract for a design consultant is expected to be finalized in October.
 The redesigned street will include a sidewalk and bike lane, or a shared-use bike/walk pathway.

 A 2018 survey of Uptown residents found 78 percent supported building the extension.
 It will allow Uptown residents to bypass the two roundabouts at Brewer/Ranger roads and the Y, and serve as an additional access / egress route for emergency responders and emergency evacuation.
 When the extension is completed vehicles will use a left-turn lane on northbound 89A to enter Forest Road west of the post office.
 When exiting Forest Road at that location only right turns will be permitted onto southbound 89A.

 - Gives Uptown residents a way to bypass two busy roundabouts, reducing traffic in those roundabouts.

 - Provides additional access to emergency responders; serves as an additional evacuation route.

 - Provides an additional off-highway walk/bike connection between Uptown and West Sedona.

 - Estimated cost $2.8 million.

 Timeline.
-Design work will occur in the fiscal year that begins July 2019.
+Design work will start in fall 2019.
 Construction is expected to commence after July 2020.